C2SM/icon-vis/README.md

     That's a psyplot 1.4.1 error and should be resolved by installing the newest version of psyplot.

     _Note: make sure there are no psyplot packages installed on the local user, e.g., under Users/username/.local/lib/python3.9/site-packages/.
 If there are, they need to be uninstalled and installed again._

+# Contacts

+This repo has been developed by:
+* Annika Lauber (C2SM) - annika.lauber@c2sm.ethz.ch
+* Victoria Cherkas (Meteoswiss) - victoria.cherkas@meteoswiss.ch

+# Acknowledgments
+Whenever using psyplot for a publication it should be cited https://psyplot.github.io/psyplot/#how-to-cite-psyplot.
+Feel free to add your own routines or adding features to already existing ones.